ScootPad Glossary of Terms

 Fact Fluency Operations: Addition, Subtraction, Multiplication, Division

-Google Classroom: A learning management system (LMS) that aims to simplify creating, distributing, and grading assignments and engaging students in learning online or remotely – classrooms in the platform can be created by syncing data with a teacher’s existing Google Classroom allowing for easier rostering and single sign on for students
+Google Classroom: A learning management system (LMS) that aims to simplify creating, distributing, and grading assignments and engaging students in learning online or remotely – classrooms in the platform can be created by syncing data with a teacher’s existing Google Classroom, allowing for easier rostering and single sign-on for students

-Google Single Sign On: Method of access that allows students and teachers to log in using their district email addresses provisioned by Google rather than a username/password created in the platform
+Google Single Sign On: Method of access allows students and teachers to log in using their district email addresses provisioned by Google rather than a username/password created in the platform

 Growth Mindset: The understanding that we can develop our abilities and intelligence - leads to a focus on learning, increased effort, and a willingness to learn from mistakes

-Growth Mindset Message Management: Messages can be autogenerated (ScootPad will automatically generate engaging growth mindset messages each week) or manually customized by the teacher for each classroom – this setting can be adjusted inside the General Class Settings
+Growth Mindset Message Management: Messages can be autogenerated (ScootPad will automatically generate engaging growth mindset messages each week) or manually customized by the teacher for each classroom – this setting can be adjusted inside the General Class Settings.

 Instructional Video/Lessons: Short instructional videos designed to help re-teach students the material from the assigned/viewed concept so they can practice or move ahead in their learning path independently

-Integration: Single sign on capability from an LMS with the ScootPad platform
+Integration: Single sign-on capability from an LMS with the ScootPad platform

 Interim: Form of assessment that educators use to (1) evaluate where students are in their learning progress and (2) determine whether they are on track to performing well on future assessments, such as standardized tests or end-of-course exams

-Intervention Monitor: Tool providing the teacher insights on how they can predict and address interventions across the whole-class (tier 1), small groups (tier 2) and 1:1 (tier 3)
+Intervention Monitor: Tool providing the teacher insights on how they can predict and address interventions across the whole-class (tier 1), small groups (tier 2), and 1:1 (tier 3)

 Intervention Threshold: Threshold within the platform to highlight whole-class (tier-1) intervention and scaffolding - default is 50% - this percent can be adjusted in the class settings